 Welcome to Alle@Home

-The Alle@Home team aims for this year's RoboCup@Home competition, which is the largest competition for service robots.
-The team would be particpating in the Open Platform League.
+The Alle@Home team qualified for the RoboCup@Home competition, which is the largest competition for service robots.
+The team will be participating in the Open Platform League.

 The focus of this competition is on challenging scientific problems such as human-robot interaction, mobile manipulation, and cognition.
 The student team needs to design, implement and test perception, learning, and robot control algorithms for these challenges.
 The overall goal is to provide students with enough practical background to participate in the international annual competition of the RoboCup@Home league.